 Last Saturday I watched the Global Pride.
-Because most of the Pride parades were cancelled, a virtual Global Pride was set up that showed performances, movies and speeches of LGBTI+ activists from all over the world.
+Because most of the Pride parades had been cancelled, a virtual Global Pride was set up that showcased performances, movies and speeches by LGBTI+ activists from all over the world.
 A wonderful initiative that showed how it pays to pull together at the same time.

 Gay, man and flag

-Which suddenly made me wonder what flag the gay men could wave?
-Google didn’t solve it.
+This suddenly made me wonder what kind of flag the gay men could wave?
+Google didn’t have an answer.
 The combination of ‘gay, man and flag’ mainly resulted in images of the rainbow flag.
 And that’s problematic.

 Just to be clear: I have no flag fetish and I don’t think gay men should necessarily stand out or oppose the rest of the LGBTI+ community.